Vocational training project for youth in urban slum which provides training for the entry level jobs and aligns them to placements after the training.

 At present, Udaan centres are functional across Ahmedabad, Vadodara, and Kachchh.

-can you buy Pregabalin in canada Sana Banu- Khanpur Batch of Beauty and Wellness
+Sana Banu- Khanpur Batch of Beauty and Wellness

 My name is Sana Banu.
 I have been living in Ahmedabad for 19 years.
 I live with my mother.
 I lost my father during the COVID 19 pandemic.
 Amidst the treatment of my father, my grandfather also caught the infection.
 It became difficult for us to manage the hospital bills and the household expenditures.
 I started working as a domestic helper along with my mother, but as the cases of COVID increased, we lost our work.
 With no savings left and no job in the hand, I felt helpless.